lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

   functions (which do not live inside the [~Lwt~](https://ocsigen.org/lwt/5.3.0/manual/manual) monad) are pure

-Similarly to types, `coqffi` generates axioms (or definitions, if the `coq_model` annotation is used) for pure values.
+Similarly to types, `coqffi` generates axioms (or definitions if the `coq_model` annotation is used) for pure values.
 Then,

 ```ocaml